 The once overlooked compound seems to be popping up everywhere these days.
 All the cool kids are using it.
 And the uncool ones, too!
 Also, it comes in so many different forms.
 CBD oil.
 CBD dabs.
-CBD tinctures.
+CBD patches.
 CBD edibles.
 What are all these things?
 What the heck is CBD anyway?

 I’m so glad you asked.

 Cannabidiol is really hard to spell.

 Which is probably why everyone just calls it CBD.
 You might have picked up from its full name, though, that it has something to do with cannabis.
 Like THC (another acronym for a hard-to-spell word, which I’m not even going to attempt to type out right now), CBD is a chemical compound found in cannabis plants (most notably hemp, which is not the same as marijuana).
 But unlike THC, CBD doesn’t get you high.
 Also unlike THC (and marijuana), CBD is legal on the federal level.
 So feel free to order yourself some without deleting your browser history.

 If it can’t get you high, what’s the point?

 Okay, calm down there, Tommy Chong.
 Just because CBD doesn’t have the psychoactive properties of THC doesn’t mean it lacks other benefits.
 In fact, for a lot of people who are normally uncomfortable with cannabis-related things or who simply don’t like the feeling of being high, the lack of psychoactive effects is itself a benefit.
 What really makes CBD special though, is what else CBD can do.